$\mathcal{Z}$-stable Graph Algebras: Graph Algebras with Finitely Many Ideals

 We will now examine $\cZ$-stability in the case of finite graphs.
-Observe that if $v \in E^0$ is a source, it is also a path in $E^{\leq\infty}$ which clearly lacks a distinct detour.
-Thus, $E$ having distinct detours implies $E$ has no sources (even if $E$ is an infinite graph).
+Recall that by Remark~\ref{detournosources}, any graph with distinct detours is source-free.
 On the other hand, if $E$ is a finite graph with no sources, then $E^{\leq\infty}$ does not contain any simple paths (since $\abs{E^0}<\infty$), so $E$ trivially has distinct detours.
 Due to the restrictive nature of such graphs, $\cZ$-stability is a very strong condition on these graph algebras, being equivalent to $\cO_\infty$-stability.